A moment of vulnerability:

 Up to the fourth century of the church, before they had the New Testament as final canon, they had two clarifying rubrics or tools:

 - The Authoritative list of texts and works of the church that eventually became the New Testament.

 - The Apostles Creed was important for them in defining what essential doctrine was from the authoritative list of texts.

 In 313 A.D.
-Christianity became the official religion.
+Christianity became a legal religion (and shortly after it being the official religion).
 There was a leader by the name of Arius who taught that Jesus was not eternally divine and was created by God.
 In 325 A.D.
 The Council of Nicaea came together to work this out.

 Out of this Council came the essential “Doctrine of the Trinity” and the “Nicene Creed” that it is stated in.
 The Council met again in 381 A.D. to finalize the Creed.
 This put Arius and his followers in the camp of heresy.

 In 397 A.D. the church got together for the “Council of Carthage” where most of the rest of the New Testament canon was decide from the authoritative texts.
 Now the Old and New Testament were official as the Christian Bible.

 At this point the church now had a way to determine heresy by the authority of scripture.
 Heresy was any belief that went against the essential Biblical doctrines defined in: